akshaychavan7/ByteExchange/README.md

 - Feature 4: Allowing user to post a question with title, body, and tags.

+- Feature 5: AI suggestion for tags when posting a question based on title and description.
+(Additional Feature - Extra Credit)

-- Feature 5: Allowing user to post an answer to a question.
+- Feature 6: Allowing user to post an answer to a question.

-- Feature 6: Allowing user to post a comment to a question or answer.
+- Feature 7: Allowing user to post a comment to a question or answer.

-- Feature 7: Allowing user to upvote or downvote a question, answer, or comment.
+- Feature 8: Allowing user to upvote or downvote a question, answer, or comment.

-- Feature 8: Allowing user to report a question, answer, or comment.
+- Feature 9: Allowing user to report a question, answer, or comment.

-- Feature 9: ALlowing user to search for questions by title, body, or tags.
+- Feature 10: ALlowing user to search for questions by title, body, or tags.

-- Feature 10: Allowing user to view all tags and view all questions with a specific tag.
+- Feature 11: Allowing user to view all tags and view all questions with a specific tag.

-- Feature 11: Allowing user to view all other users and their profile information, including questions, answers.
+- Feature 12: Allowing user to view all other users and their profile information, including questions, answers.

-- Feature 12: Allowing user to navigate each page with the sidebar.
+- Feature 13: Allowing user to navigate each page with the sidebar.

-- Feature 13: Allowing moderator to delete reported questions, answers, or comments.
+- Feature 14: Allowing moderator to delete reported questions, answers, or comments.

-- Feature 14: Allowing moderator to ignore reported questions, answers, or comments.
+- Feature 15: Allowing moderator to ignore reported questions, answers, or comments.

-- Feature 15: If page is not found, display a 404 page.
+- Feature 16: If page is not found, display a 404 page.

-- Feature 16: Display question posted time in a human readable format.
+- Feature 17: Display question posted time in a human readable format.

 ## For each feature indicate the test